 The Philadelphia Auto Show has been going since 1902 and is held in the Pennsylvania Convention Center.
 About 250,000 people visit each year to see new releases, exotic models and antique cars by automobile manufacturers from all over the world.
 Over 700 vehicles feature in the show.

 Philadelphia International Flower Show (March)

-The Pennsylvania Horticultural Society has been hosting its annual flower show since 1829 and it has grown to become the largest indoor flower show in the world, attracting more than 250,000 visitors annually.
-With a different theme every year, visitors can expect to see a variety of displays competing for prizes and buy some plants of their own.
+The Pennsylvania Horticultural Society has been hosting its annual flower show since 1829.
+It's grown to become the largest indoor flower show in the world, attracting more than 250,000 visitors annually.
+With a different theme every year, visitors can expect to see a variety of displays competing for prizes and will be able to buy some plants of their own.
 The show also provides daily gardening activities for gardeners of all levels, as well as food and shopping experiences.

 Fireworks and Fountains (May to September)

 Throughout the summer, Longwood Gardens hosts a series of displays incorporating a dazzling array of fireworks, music and fountains.
 Attendance at these events numbers in the thousands as people gather to watch the truly beautiful fireworks and fountains shows.

 Scarecrow Walk and Design Contest (October)

 Every October, the Morris Arboretum displays the top entrants from its annual scarecrow design contest.
-Set in the natural beauty of the arboretum, it is a must for families wanting to get into the spirit of Halloween.
+Set in the natural beauty of the arboretum, it's a must for families wanting to get into the spirit of Halloween.
 Expats can even get in on the fun and make their own scarecrow.

-The Mütter Museum’s Annual Day of the Dead Festival (November)
+The Penn Museum’s Annual Day of the Dead Festival (November)

 This event is a great choice for expats looking for something different.
-Aside from decorating sugar cookie skulls and making paper flowers, visitors also get to take a tour through the museum’s collection of medical oddities, such as the mummy of the Soap Lady and slides of Albert Einstein’s brain.
+Aside from decorating sugar cookie skulls and making paper flowers, the museum also features face painting, dances, live music and a special Day of the Dead exhibition.